Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 24 Agustus 2025 10.52.07 UTC
+- WIB: Minggu, 24 Agustus 2025 11.34.29 UTC
-- WITA: Minggu, 24 Agustus 2025 11.52.07 UTC
+- WITA: Minggu, 24 Agustus 2025 12.34.29 UTC
-- WIT: Minggu, 24 Agustus 2025 12.52.07 UTC
+- WIT: Minggu, 24 Agustus 2025 13.34.29 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

 Kategori: technology